 Identification of Cancer Stem cells:

 Eradication of CSC stems is an intriguing concept that provides hope in the possibility of finding a cure for cancer.
 Any therapeutic modality that targets CSC will require accurate identification and characterization of the CSC and differentiating them from normal SC.
 Isolation of cancer cells through the identification of pathognomonic surface markers has recently gained popularity and is an area of active investigation (50, 51).
 CD 133+ emerged as a promising surface marker for CSC (50).
 Singh et al used flow cytometry to successfully isolate CD 133+ CSC in human brain tumors and implanted them into forebrain of immunodeficient mice.
 Transplantation of as few as 100 cells produced tumors that were phenotypically similar to original tumors (51).
 Similar findings were reported in colorectal cancer.
 Several groups isolated subpopulations of cells, accounting for approximately 1% of total number of cells within a tumor, that were CD 133+ and we capable initiating cancer when transplanted in immunodeficient mice (52-54).
 Other studies have identified new CSC markers (Table 1) that may be promising in isolation of CSC such as Lgr5, CD 44, CD 24 and epithelial specific antigen (55-58).
 These markers were isolated in HCC and pancreatic cancer.
-It is worth noting that isolation of cancer cells is far from perfect and remains an area of controversy.
+This field is currently in evolution.
+Efforts have been made to identify surface marker “signatures “ that are specific for each type of cancer (Table 2) It is worth noting that isolation of cancer cells is far from perfect and remains an area of controversy.
 Not all CSC express SC markers and some tumor cells that are not SC may also express those markers (4).
 Great progress has been already made in this area but this more works remains to be done.

 Resistance of Cancer stem cells to anticancer therapy: